- Full-body scans are fast, painless, and radiation-free when using MRI.

 Your radiologist can then assess your organ’s health.
 For instance:

-- In your lung, a CT scan can detect early-stage lung cancer.
+- In your lung, a low-dose CT scan can detect early-stage lung cancer.
 Early detection of cancerous nodules can save your life.

 - In your heart, a CT scan can detect aortic aneurysms and calcium within plaques in the coronary arteries.